ibm-cloud-docs/monitoring/pricing.md

 The billing calculation for the month is calculated as follows:

-* `Base cost per host`
+* *Base cost per host*

-    The base price per host per month is 36 USD which includes up to 1K time-series (includes Prometheus, JMX, appchecks, and StatsD metrics) .
+    The base price per host per month is 36 USD which includes up to 1K time-series (includes Prometheus, JMX, appchecks, and StatsD metrics).

-    For 3 hosts, the total monthly base cost adds to **108 USD**.
+    For 3 hosts, the total monthly base cost is **108 USD**.

     ```text
     3 * 36 USD = 108 USD
     ```
     {: screen}

-* `Additional time-series cost`
+* *Additional time-series cost*

     Each host has a 1000 time-series allotment that are included in the base cost per host of 36 USD.
 If you have 3 hosts, you have 3000 time-series included.
 The remaining time-series are priced based on the tiers.
+The following shows the calculation of the 700 additional time-series.

     ```text
-    1200 + 1000 + 1500 - ( 3*1000 ) = 700 additional time-series
+    1200 + 1000 + 1500 - ( 3*1000 ) = 700
     ```
     {: screen}